mlochbaum/BQN/spec/inferred.md

 The Undo 1-modifier `⁼`, given an operand `𝔽` and argument `𝕩`, and possibly a left argument `𝕨`, finds a value `y` such that `𝕩≡𝕨𝔽y`, that is, an element of the pre-image of `𝕩` under `𝔽` or `𝕨𝔽⊢`.
 Thus it satisfies the constraint `𝕩 ≡ 𝕨𝔽𝕨𝔽⁼𝕩` (`𝕨𝔽⁼⊢` is a *right inverse* of `𝕨𝔽⊢`) provided `𝔽⁼` and `𝔽` both complete without error. `𝔽⁼` should of course give an error if no inverse element exists, and can also fail if no inverse can be found.
 It is also preferred for `𝔽⁼` to give an error if there are many choices of inverse with no clear way to choose one of them: for example, `0‿0⍉m` returns the diagonal of matrix `m`; `0‿0⍉⁼2‿3` requires values to be chosen for the off-diagonal elements in its result.
 It is better to give an error, encouraging the programmer to use a fully-specified approach like `2‿3⌾(0‿0⊸⍉)` applied to a matrix of initial elements, than to return a result that could be very different from other implementations.

+If a value `𝕩` isn't in the range of `𝔽`, then no result satisfies the rule for `𝔽⁼𝕩`.
+As `𝔽⁼𝕩` would then always give an error by the above rules, a BQN implementation with extensions could define it in any way.
+However, two such extensions are specified: `F⁼⁼` and `F⍟(-n)⁼` are extended to the full domain of `F` and `/⁼` to any list of natural numbers, as noted below.

 When working with limited-precision numbers, it may be difficult or impossible to exactly invert the operand function.
 Instead, it is generally acceptable to perform a computation that, if done with unlimited precision, would exactly invert `𝔽` computed with unlimited precision.
 This principle is the basis for the numeric inverses specified below.
 It is also acceptable to find an inverse by numeric methods, provided that the error in the inverse value found relative to an unlimited-precision inverse can be kept close to the inherent error in the implementation's number format.

 Regardless of which cases for Undo are supported, the result of a call, and whether it is an error, must depend only on the values of the inputs `𝔽`, `𝕩`, and (if present) `𝕨`.